psinalberth/searching-and-booking/README.md

 # Searching and Booking System

-This repository contains three microservices: **Catalog Service**, **Booking Service**, and **Notification Service**, which together form a system for managing events, bookings, and related operations.
-The system is built using Spring Boot, Kafka, MongoDB, and Elasticsearch.
+This repository contains four microservices: **Catalog Service**, **Booking Service**, **Notification Service**, and **API Gateway**, which together form a system for managing events, bookings, and related operations.
+The system is built using Spring Boot, Kafka, MongoDB, Elasticsearch, and Eureka for service discovery.

 ## Table of Contents